 Stir-frying typically refers to an Asian-style dish, which has a unique combination of flavors.
 Olive oil, however, has a distinct flavor that's more often associated with Mediterranean cooking, given that's where the bulk of the world's olive trees grow.
 The flavor is most concentrated in extra-virgin olive oil, compared to other varieties.

 When you see "light" olive oil, it's not referring to the calories in the olive, but rather the color and the flavor, which is lighter and milder than other olive oil varieties.
 This makes it a better option in dishes that you don't want that characteristic flavor shining through, such as in stir-frying.

-Other types of oils are even more neutral in flavor than light olive oil, including vegetable oil blends, canola oils and sunflower oil.
+Other types of oils are even more neutral in flavor than light olive oil, including vegetable oil blends, canola oils, and sunflower oil.
 This also makes them prime candidates for stir-frying.

-Nutritional Benefits of an Olive Oil Stir-Fry
+Nutritional Benefits of Olive Oil

-Don't expect your stir-fry to be too nutritionally benefited by the olive oil, though, as the polyphenols—which are healthy plant-based compounds—are damaged by super-high heat.
+Although stir-frying is considered a fairly healthy cooking method, adding olive oil to the mix may increase the benefit, but only slightly.
+Olive oil is a rich source of monounsaturated fatty acids, particularly oleic acid, which may reduce inflammation.
+But the polyphenols—which are healthy plant-based compounds—are damaged by super-high heat.
 Heating the oil changes the chemical structure of the oil, which can really take a toll on the nutrient content.
-Additionally, it's extra-virgin olive oil, the least-optimal type for stir-frying, has the most health benefits.
+Additionally, extra-virgin olive oil, the least-optimal type for stir-frying, has the most health benefits.
 Given that extra-virgin olive oil is also the most flavorful and often the most expensive, save it for applications such as dipping bread or dressing salads.